 The only requirement for membership is a desire to stop gambling.

-With Covid guidelines and restrictions with regard to social distancing and safety please take note of the following points:
+For Covid guidelines and safety please take note of the following points:

-1. If you are feeling unwell or have just returned from overseas travel, the public health advice is that you need to restrict your movements for 14 days, accordingly you must not attend physical GA meetings during this period.
+1. If you are feeling unwell or have just returned from overseas travel, please follow the public health advice.

 2. Generally the rooms have reduced capacity and to ensure that people can be accommodated, please inform the secretary before the meeting

 3. Its recommended to wear face masks for everyones safety